Know About Us

 In addition to offering residential care to those who desparately need it, ByGrace offers community based care in various Kenyan geographical locations in partnership with local churches.

-Currently, ByGrace Trust's sponsored children have the priviledge of attending ByGrace Schools (Kindergaten, Primary and High School) Ngong; Tumaini School which the Mbogos founded at the Mathare North Living Word Church in 2003; Liberty Hope Academy in Eldoret; Shemot Elites Academy in Kericho; Living Kids Educational Center in Githurai and Westwood Academy in Mathare North, all started by Mbogos Mathare North ministry associates, assistants and/or mentees.
+Currently, ByGrace Trust's sponsored children have the priviledge of attending Tumaini School (2003) and ByGrace Schools (Kindergaten, Primary and High School) Ngong; all which the Mbogos founded, in 2003 and 2005 respectively, when they pastored the Living Word Church (Mathare North).
+Additionally, ByGrace Trust sponsors children at the Living Kids Educational Center in Githurai (2004), Liberty Hope Academy in Eldoret (2006); Shemot Elites Academy in Kericho (2017); and Westwood Academy in Mathare North (2018), all started by the Mbogos Mathare North ministry associates, assistants and/or mentees.

 Our Timelines

-• 2004 – First children welcomed into the Mbogo’s family
+• 2004 – ByGrace Children’s Home Started.
+First children welcomed into the Mbogo’s family

-• 2005 - ByGrace Children’s Home officially opened with home-schooling
+• 2005 – ByGrace Children’s Home, Ngong, officially opened with home-schooling

 • 2007 – ByGrace Children’s Home creates a Kenyan board to oversee the home’s operations